 Dr. Sara Hurst earned both a B.S. in Animal Science and a Doctor of Veterinary Medicine degree from Texas A&M University, before going on active duty as a Captain with the U.S. Army Veterinary Corps.
 Stationed at West Point, NY, she was the official veterinarian for the U.S. Army Mascot Mules.
 Dr. Hurst then worked in private practice for 4 years in Texas before moving to the Pittsburgh area and joining the Vet Tech Institute faculty.
 Dr. Hurst and her husband own many pets, including 2 French Bulldogs, a cat, 3 horses, a cockatoo, an African grey parrot, a cockatiel, a panther chameleon, and a bearded dragon.

-Lisa M. Szafranski, CVT, Program Coordinator, SCNAVTA Advisor, is a graduate of the Median School of Allied Health careers and has been working in the veterinary field for over 30 years, and still works part-time at VCA Duncan Manor Animal Hospital.
+Lisa M. Szafranski, CVT, Program Coordinator, SCNAVTA Advisor, is a graduate of the Median School of Allied Health careers and has been working in the veterinary field for over 30 years--still working part-time at VCA Duncan Manor Animal Hospital.
 She is certified in Canine Obedience from the National Canine College in Columbus, has taught obedience classes, and has competed in agility and obedience trials with her dogs.
-“Mrs. S” brings her enthusiasm and love of the field of veterinary medicine into the classroom, and her “Mrs. S-isms” are a helpful way to retain the important Terminology words.
-Mrs. S shares her home with two Beagles, Tripp and Ike (whom she adopted from the school), a Parson Russell terrier, Lily (who is a certified therapy dog that goes on pre-school visits and has been in two of our commercials), and two amazing cats, Dottie and Obi (also adopted from the school).
+“Mrs. S” brings her enthusiasm and love of the field of veterinary medicine into the classroom, and her “Mrs. S-isms” are a helpful way to retain the important terminology words.
+Mrs. S shares her home with her beagle, Ike (whom she adopted from the school); a Parson Russell terrier, Lily (who is a certified therapy dog that goes on pre-school visits and has been in two of our commercials); a rescue Rottweiler, "Bean"; and two amazing cats, Dottie and Obi (also adopted from the school).

 Nicole DiMichele, CVT,has taught at Vet Tech Institute for 13 years, and was at one time the school’s on-site kennel manager.
 Nicole earlier worked as a certified veterinary technician at both a busy veterinary emergency hospital and a non-emergency/routine veterinary clinic.
 Nicole received her B.A. in Psychology from Edinboro University of Pennsylvania and her A.S.T (in veterinary technology) from Median School of Allied Health Careers; she also is a current and active member of the NAVTA, PVMA, and CVTEA organizations.
 Nicole is the proud owner of two dogs (an Akita and a Pit-Bull mix) and most consider her to be an avid enthusiast of the Akita Breed.